FAQ

 How secure is my money?

 The strict codes of practice that we follow ensure that we comply with all relevant legislation and industry requirements and that we hold service charge funds in separate secure trust accounts.
 In accordance with the Landlord and Tenant Act (CLRA 2002) and trust legislation, we open separate bank accounts for service charge monies, reserve fund monies and ground rent monies, where applicable.
 All bank accounts are interest-bearing with interest credited to the service charge fund and accounted for in the annual service charge accounts, which are verified independently.
-All accounts conform to FCA regulations, ICAEW and ARMA-Q requirements.
+All accounts conform to FCA regulations, The Institute of Chartered Accountants in England and Wales (ICAEW) and The Property Institute (TPI) requirements.

 What happens if there is a deficit or surplus in the budget?